Be our guest this SUNDAY MORNING

 What should I expect?

-Joyful Worship: if our sins are forgiven and Jesus is risen from the dead, we have much to celebrate.
+Our service starts with joyful singing.
+If our sins are forgiven and Jesus is risen from the dead, we have much to celebrate.
 We sing songs that are rich in meaning and represent various cultures and styles.

 Some of our series focus on relevant topics, others take us through a book of the Bible, and others focus on the vision of the church.We also address common objections to the Christian faith during the sermon.
 That means searchers and skeptics are welcome.

 What do I wear?

 People come from a variety of backgrounds and feel comfortable coming to church dressed in various ways.
 We think being there is more important than what you wear.

-What about our kids?
+What about my kids?